Information on buying land, house or a business on Koh Chang.

 There are three ways to handle this.

-One is to get extremely stressed, freak out, have a breakdown, lose all your money and disappear within 6 months.
+One is to get extremely stressed, freak out, have a breakdown, lose all your money and disappear off the island within 6 months.

 Another is to just go with the flow and put blind faith in your chosen deity that everything will work out.
 Maybe not as planned, but near enough.

-And the third is the happy medium between doing things are above board and securely as possible but having taken into account all the legalities of what you are doing.
+And the third is the happy medium between doing things above board and as securely as possible.
+But having taken into account all the legalities of what you are doing and potential consequences.

 You’ll find a lot of people selling property here don’t actually own anything themselves.
 They just rent.
 It doesn’t encourage confidence when the person advising you of how awesome a 15 Million Baht dream house will be an what a great investment it will be, can’t or won’t put money into any property here themselves.